cpsource/aud/README.md

   Keep the source files around, but with restricted access, as you may from time to time, need to rebuild aud.

+To Prepare to Run

+  You will want to add any files or directories you wish to audit to aud.txt.

+  Next, run bldaudtab to build an audit table for 'aud'. bldaudtab takes the following switches

+      -e This adds the /etc audit path
+      -p This add the environmental variable PATH directories -t Trace as you run
+      -r/<some path> This adds <some path> to audit.
+Note you can use multiple of these swtiches

+  Example
+      ./bldaudtab -t -r/etc -r/usr/local/lib

+      is equivalent to

+      ./bldaudtab -t -e -r/usr/local/lib

+  You will need to rebuild 'aud' as follows

+      make aud

+  Since 'aud' has to audit itself, you have to edit build.sh with the proper bldaudtab command line, then run this script.

 To Run

   ./aud